gigovx/PopOut-Any/README.md

 <br>
 Known Issues<br>
 If the app crashes, your windows can sometime become lost off the screen, normally a forced closure and a restart will solve the issue of not being able to see the app.<br>
+If you are using more than one monitor the 'conected' side of the screens won't take the edge detection settings, but you will still be able assign them.